matthias-wyss/CipherLink/README.md

 # Principle of Digital Communications Project code

 This code was created as part of a project for the "Principle of Digital Communications" course, taught to third-year students in the Communication Systems section at EPFL.
-The objective was to encode a 40-character message from an alphabet of 64 possible characters, send it through a noisy channel, and then decode it without errors, all while using the least amount of energy possible.
+The goal was to encode a 40-character message from an alphabet of 64 possible characters, send it through a noisy channel, and then decode it without errors, all while using the least amount of energy possible.

 Group 6:
 - Matthias Wyss (SCIPER 329884)